FTC Safeguards Rule

 - Colleges and universities

-- Online marketplaces and web sites that together buyers and sellers
+- Online marketplaces and web sites for buyers and sellers

 - Community Banks